orweizi/tyrol-italy/README.md

-# 🏔️ Austria & Lake Orta Travel Site
+# 🏔️ Austria & Lago di Garda Travel Site

-A comprehensive travel planning website for a family trip to Austria and Lake Orta, Italy (August 17-31, 2025).
+A comprehensive travel planning website for a family trip to Austria and Lago di Garda, Italy (August 17-31, 2025).

 ## 🌟 Features